kodepandai/lunox-website/docs/basics/views.md

 ## Prerequisites

 To use views in Lunox, you need to install `@lunoxjs/view` and the plugin for your chosen view engine.
+Don't forget to register `ViewServiceProvider` in `config/app.ts`.

 ```bash
 pnpm add @lunoxjs/view